 After the submissions, Unitaid will select the best proposals and seek approval for them from the Executive Board.
 The Unitaid Secretariat and a Proposal Review Committee – which includes independent experts – jointly assess proposals based on their strategic alignment, impact, value for money, proposal design, potential risks, organizational capacity and budget.

 TIMELINE: TYPICALLY THREE MONTHS AFTER THE SUBMISSION OF YOUR PROPOSAL

 Unitaid will inform you if your proposal has been selected and invite you to develop a full-fledged grant.
 A formal go-ahead and invitation to an applicant to develop a full grant agreement in no way guarantees that Unitaid will fund the proposed project.
 A final decision in this respect will be taken by the Unitaid Executive Board, which retains full discretion to determine this matter.

-TIMELINE: TYPICALLY NINE MONTHS AFTER THE ADVERTISEMENT OF THE CALL
+TIMELINE: TYPICALLY SIX MONTHS AFTER THE ADVERTISEMENT OF THE CALL

 At this stage, the grantee will develop a full-fledged grant in close partnership with Unitaid, following which it is sent for approval to the Unitaid Executive Board.

 TIMELINE: TYPICALLY SIX MONTHS AFTER THE APPROVAL OF THE GRANT PROPOSAL